 Day one: Marrakech – Aremd – Mount Toubkal base camp (5 to 5,5 trekking hours)

 The drive from Marrakech to the Berber village of Aremd takes about 1,5 hours.
-Aremd is situated at 1 900 meters and is the starting point for our climb.
+Armed is situated at 1 900 meters and is the starting point for our climb.
 Here we meet up with our mule drivers who will load up the mules for us.

-As we continue ascending, the valley broadens out and at 3 200 meters we arrive at the starting point for our next day’s climb to the summit.
+As we continue ascending, the valley broadens out and at 3 200 meters, we arrive at the starting point for our next day’s climb to the summit.
 We go to bed early in our tent or in the dormitory of one of the mountain lodges.

 Day two: Mount Toubkal base camp – Mount Toubkal summit – Aremd – Marrakech (10,5 to 11 trekking hours)

-For a while the terrain flattens out slightly but soon we are again climbing up a steep part that leads to a mountain crest, and great new views come into sight.
-For the last strenuous leg of our climb we walk along the crest and all the way up to the top.
+For a while, the terrain flattens out slightly, but we are soon again climbing up a steep part that leads to a mountain crest, and great new views come into sight.
+For the last strenuous leg of our climb, we walk along the crest and all the way up to the top.

-After a well-deserved rest on the summit we turn around and go back down to the mountain lodge at the base camp.
-There we enjoy a pleasant lunch-break and then descend further to Aremd on the well-beaten path.
+After a well-deserved rest on the summit, we turn around and go back down to the mountain lodge at the base camp.
+There we enjoy a pleasant lunch break and then descend further to Aremd on the well-beaten path.
 From here we return to Marrakech.